melvinkokxw/latex-resume/README.md

 ## Credits

-The resume template is an edited version of Medium Length Professional CV from (http://www.LaTeXTemplates.com)[http://www.LaTeXTemplates.com], originally from (Trey Hunner)[http://www.treyhunner.com/].
+The resume template is an edited version of Medium Length Professional CV from [http://www.LaTeXTemplates.com](http://www.LaTeXTemplates.com), originally from [Trey Hunner](http://www.treyhunner.com/).